erwinyang/matrix-puzzle/README.md

 matrix-puzzle
 =============

-Mr Chen's matrix puzze posted on http://weibo.com/lirenchen
+Mr Chen's matrix puzzle posted on http://weibo.com/lirenchen

+A simple BFS-based solution in Java.

+To avoid OutOfMemoryError, run it with JVM argument -Xmx512m.